 Introduction

-Learn how to program in 3D computer graphics in Python!
+Learn how to program in 3D computer graphics in the Python programming language!

 frustum1